athomasoriginal/com.betweentwoparens/src/pages/blog-posts/001-creating-a-clojurescript-project-from-scratch.md

 <aside class="blog-post__note">Unlike other files in our Clojure project we don't get to choose what we call our configuration file.  <code class="gatsby-code-text">deps.edn</code> is the name that <code class="gatsby-code-text">clj</code> looks for.
 Further, you will notice that the extension of this file is <code class="gatsby-code-text">edn</code>.
 This is the Clojure(Script) equivalent of <code class="gatsby-code-text">json</code>.</aside>

-Before we continue we should be familiar with what the connfiguration file is doing:
+Before we continue we should be familiar with what the configuration file is doing:

-- [:paths](https://clojure.org/reference/deps_and_cli#_paths) tells clojure where to look for clojure code.
+- [:paths](https://clojure.org/reference/deps_and_cli#_paths) tells clj where to look for clojure code.
 Also known as a `classpath`
-- [:deps](https://clojure.org/reference/deps_and_cli#_dependencies) tells clojure which dependencies our app needs.
+- [:deps](https://clojure.org/reference/deps_and_cli#_dependencies) tells clj which dependencies our app needs.
 Right now our only dependency is ClojureScript.
 - [:aliases](https://clojure.org/reference/deps_and_cli#_aliases) commands we can write to modify how we build our app.

 When we run our app for prod, dev or test we may need to run the app differently.
 That is why we use aliases.
 In our case, we specified a `:dev` alias and configured it to: